TABLE OF CONTENTS

 On most Unix systems, system services are started at boot time, usually via startup scripts located in /etc/rc.<something>.
 For example, the script could be located in /etc/init.d/rlm, with a link to /etc/rc5.d/S98rlm.
 Note that you must install this startup script as root.

-The startup script should su to a different user so that the rlm servers are not running as root.
+The startup script should run as specific system level user so that the rlm servers are not running as root.